brettimus/quill-placeholder/README.md

 # quill-placeholder
-a module for use with the quilljs editor that inserts placeholder text into the editor
+A module for use with the quilljs editor that inserts placeholder text into the editor

-(This is pretty simple stuff.)

 ## Usage
+We assume `Quill` is defined in the global scope.
+To load the module, do the following:

-* Include placeholder.js into your project after you load Quill.
+* Include placeholder.js via `<script>` tag after Quill.
+The module is loaded by an [IIFE](https://en.wikipedia.org/wiki/Immediately-invoked_function_expression) so as not to pollute the global scope.
-* When you initialize your editor, include `placeholder` in your modules configuration, like so:
+* When you instantiate your editor, include `placeholder` in the modules configuration, like so:

 ```javascript